LukeWinikates/synology-go/README.md

 ![animated demo](docs/demo.gif)

 `synoctl` supports these commands.
-You'll need to install the Container Manager app from Package Center first.
+To use `docker` commands, you will need to install the Container Manager app from Package Center first.

 | app    | resource   | command        | description                                                               |
 |--------|------------|----------------|---------------------------------------------------------------------------|